- > Check iOS is up to date

 Since iOS 10.2.1 Apple has been slowing down older iPhones that have ageing batteries in order to elongate their lifespan.
 Older batteries, cold weather and low charge can shut your phone down without warning, and so the performance of older models is automatically reduced to prevent this.

-Find out how to check if you need to replace your iPhone battery because its battery is slowing down your handset.
+Find out how to check if you need to replace your iPhone battery because it's slowing down your handset.
 Also learn how Apple has greatly reduced the price of a replacement battery and how you can get a new one.

 It's even cheaper if you buy a new battery from eBay, but it's a tricky procedure, and Apple warns against these non-official batteries.